terascope/standard-assets/docs/operations/sort.md

 # sort

-The `sort` processor sorts the data by a given field that has numbers or strings as values.
-This will sort Objects, DataEntities or [DataWindows](../entity/data-window.md).
+The `sort` processor sorts the data by a given field that has numbers, dates, or strings as values.
+This will sort [DataEntity](https://terascope.github.io/teraslice/docs/packages/utils/api/classes/dataentity) or [DataWindows](../entity/data-window.md).

 ## Usage